moxy29/Soil-Data-Analyzer/README.md

 # Soil-Data-Analyzer
-In this section of the soil analyzer, you will be able to process the data
+In this section of the soil data analyzer, you will be able to process the data using Python and R Studio.

 ## Coordinate generator
 This Python script was made to generate coordinates for soil sample collection across an agricultural field using a random sampling technique.
 The agricultural field (43°09'36.0"N, 81°55'48.0"W; 180 m × 480 m) was divided into 8 grids (each of 120 m × 90 m) based on user-defined dimensions.
 Random 4 coordinates were generated within each grid, and the resulting coordinates.